-There will be a variety of assignments during the semester: reading assignments, inclass group and individual assignments, citation exercises and exam, and written memorandum (partial and full).
+There will be a variety of assignments during the semester: reading assignments, in-class group and individual assignments, citation exercises and exam, and written memorandum (partial and full).
 See below for due dates.
 These are subject to change if we need to spend more time on a particular concept.
 This syllabus will be updated and posted on D2L as needed.

 All written assignments come with detailed instructions and, unless otherwise noted, must be submitted on D2L as a MICROSOFT WORD DOC on the due date.
-You will receive either verbal or written feedback that reflects your performance with suggestions for improvement.
+Usually, the due date is 08:00 a.m. on the due date unless the syllabus and D2L reflect any differences.
+You will receive feedback that reflects your performance with detailed suggestions for improvement.
 Failure to complete any assignment fully can affect whether you receive a passing grade for the course.